ShengdingHu/GPT-World/README.md

 or download zip file and unzip it.

 2. (Optional) Create a python virtual enviornment by

 ```
 conda create -n gptworld python=3.8
 ```
+* Note that python3.8 support websockiet the best, other python versions may encounter issues in web display currently. *

 3. Go to project directory by